Brailsford: History

 The parish (which has no dependent township) contained 724 inhabitants in 1821 and 780 in 1831.

+There are many fine houses in the district.
+Brailsford Hall was rebuilt for George Herbert Strutt in 1901 in a restrained Jacobean style by Hunter and Woodhouse of Belper.
+Culland Hall was built in 1939 to the designs of George Morley Eaton PRIBA of Derby for Col. Sir Edward Thompson.

 Ednaston

 The hamlet of Ednaston on the other side of Brailsford Brook has the grade I listed Ednaston Manor, built 1912–14 for W.G.
 Player by Sir Edwin Lutyens, which is not open to the public.
 According to Pevsner, Home Farm and Ruck o'Stones Cottage are also apparently by Lutyens.
 Ednaston Hall and Ednaston House also stand in the village.

 Muggington

 Also nearby at Muggington is the Halter Devil Chapel, built in 1723 onto the end of a farmhouse by Francis Brown, a reformed alcoholic, who one night attempted to halter his horse, mistakenly caught a cow, and thought it was the devil.

 Places of worship

 Brailsford parish church, or "half a church" as stated in the Domesday Book—referring to its status as a shared church between Brailsford and the hamlet of Ednaston—is about half a mile from the village.
 It was originally built in the 11th and 12th centuries and consists of a nave, chancel, south aisle and tower.
 There have been later modifications, such as the 14th century chancel arch.
 The tower is ashlar-faced and diagonally buttressed with a Perpendicular west door and west window.
 It contains an octagonal font in the Perpendicular style, with the lower part of the base exhibiting the Tudor rose.
 In the churchyard is a mid-11th century Saxon cross, showing interlace and a human figure.

 Brailsford also has a small Methodist church; originally a Primitive Methodist chapel built in 1845, it was extended in 1914.